gkcgautam/sass-css-utilities/README.md

 ## Class names

-All of the classes support addition usage in phones and tables through media queries.
-Just prefix these to the class name: `tab-`, `phn-tab-`, `phn-`
+All of the CSS classes support usage in phones and tables through media queries.
+You simply need to add the device category specific prefix to make them device specific.
+The default prefixes are: `tab-`, `phn-tab-`, `phn-` (These can be changed in config)

 For example, For  modifying the display property of a div in different devices: